jpfitzinger/tidyfit/README.md

 library(tidyfit)
 ```

-## Overview
+## Overview and usage

-`tidyfit` includes 4 deceptively simple functions:
+`tidyfit` includes 3 deceptively simple functions:

 -   `regress()`
 -   `classify()`
 -   `m()`

--   `cross_prod()`
+All 3 of these functions return a `tidyfit.models` frame, which is a
+tibble containing information about the fitted models. `regress` and

-`regress` and `classify` perform regression and classification on tidy
+`classify` perform regression and classification on tidy data.
+The
-data.
-The functions ingest a tibble, prepare input data for the models
+functions ingest a tibble, prepare input data for the models by
-by splitting groups, partitioning cross validation slices and handling
+splitting groups, partitioning cross validation slices and handling any
-any necessary adjustments and transformations.
-The data is then passed
+necessary adjustments and transformations.
+The data is ultimately passed
-to the model wrapper `m()` which fits the models:
+to the model wrapper `m()` which fits the models.
+The basic usage is as
+follows:

 ``` r
 regress(